onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_customizing_workspace_template.md

 description: Onepanel - Customizing CVAT Workspace Template
 ---

-These environment variables were added to our CVAT image.
-You can add them to the template and adjust as needed.
+You can update the default CVAT template and adjust the following environment variables to change where CVAT data is stored.

 - `CVAT_KEYS_DIR` - Where the SSH keys will be installed
 - `CVAT_STATIC_DIR` - Where the CSS, JS, Images are stored.